oKermorgant/simple_launch/README.md

 - server is the path to some service
 - request is a dictionary representing the service request.
 If `None` or incomplete, will use the service request default values.

+If any request parameter is `__ns` it will be changed to the current namespace.

 The service type is deduced when it becomes available.

 ### Robust types for parameters